The Registration Office

 Note: Most current students with an SSN can print enrollment verification certifications, view enrollment history and enrollment verifications provided, check loan deferments sent to lenders, and view related information regarding their student loans by logging onto MyAU.

-- Seniors who have earned 85+ credit hours, Monday, November 2
+- Seniors who have earned 85+ credit hours, and Post Baccalaureate, November 6-7

 Note: Graduate Students and Avila Adult Undergraduate students should check with their respective program offices for advising and registration information.